Mahimaanand/ENGG1340-Project/README.md

 ## Assumptions
 At the start of the program, the waiting list would be empty and this waiting list would be discarded at the time of exiting.
+The last line for each file of person to be added to waiting list must end without a '\n' character(i.e the line with sport score weightages should end as is, without a newline after it)